CassieMarie0728/my-awesomeness/README.md

 - [jupyterlab/jupyterlab-desktop](https://github.com/jupyterlab/jupyterlab-desktop) - JupyterLab desktop application, based on Electron.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [kevboh/longform](https://github.com/kevboh/longform) - A plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.
+- [lantos1618/github.gg](https://github.com/lantos1618/github.gg) - The missing intelligence layer for GitHub.
+Analyze, visualize, and understand your repositories like never before.
 - [lfnovo/open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [lukeleppan/better-word-count](https://github.com/lukeleppan/better-word-count) - Counts the words of selected text in the editor.